rdiplastics/faceshield/README.md

 # faceshield
 CAD files for face shield

-CAD is designed for injection molding  with low density Polypropilene.
+CAD is designed for injection molding  with low density Polypropylene.